 YES.
 The Museum is located 11km from the Landsborough Highway turnoff.
 The road to the Museum is sealed and caravans can be towed up The Jump-Up.
 There is a caravan unhitching area at the foot of The Jump-Up if you are towing with a small 4WD car or do not want to take your caravan up the steep ascent.
 To take your caravan up The Jump-Up, drive to the conditions in low gear and park in the designated area in the Reception Centre car park.

 Can I take my dog/ cat to the Museum?

 YES.
-While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna - animals are welcome to stay in our free pet kennel.
+While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna – animals are welcome to stay in the Museum's pet kennels.
 Located in the Reception Centre car park, it is the perfect place to leave your pet while you enjoy a tour of the Museum.
 Pets are not allowed into the Museum, including the Collection Room, Laboratory and Dinosaur Canyon.
 The only exception is an official Blind Foundation Guide Dog which may accompany their owner everywhere they go.